 How to Set up a New Print Title for Pre-order

-If you would like your book to be available for preorder, it is important that a future publication date and on-sale date are used when setting up the title.
-Usually, you would set the publication date earlier than the on-sale date in order to have your book available for preordering.
+If you would like your new PRINT book to be available for pre-ordering, it is important that a future publication date and on-sale date are used when setting up the title.
+Usually, you would set the publication date earlier than the on-sale date in order to have your book available for pre-ordering.
 However, not all retailers, such as Amazon, are able to agree to or abide by the contractual "rules" of the on-sale date and only recognize the publication date.
 It is recommended that the publication date and on-sale date are the same to avoid any problems with the availability status or listing of your book on some websites.

 The On-Sale Date is the date upon which retailers are allowed to sell your book.
-You can set this date before your title’s publication date to allow pre-publication sales, however, not all retailers and bookstores recognize an On Sale Date and it can cause problems with the availability status of a title and fulfillment on some websites.
-The On-Sale Date is optional when setting up your title and is not required.
+You can set this date before your title’s publication date to allow pre-publication sales.
+However, not all retailers and bookstores recognize an On Sale Date and it can cause problems with the availability status of a title and fulfillment on some websites.
+For this reason, the On-Sale Date is optional when setting up your title and is not required.

 The Publication Date is the official release date of your book.
 Be sure to make this date far enough in the future that you will have time to order a printed copy or proof, apply any revisions that arise from the proofing process, and have your first print run produced at least a month before your publication date.
 Publishing a book can be a chaotic process, and should any unexpected delays occur, a cushion of extra time will be your best friend.
 In the traditional publishing world, new books are typically released on Tuesdays.